opixelum/brain-disk-gitbook/docs/programming-languages/go.md

 Built by Google engineers, the objectives are:

-- Easy to write, similar to a scripting language
+- Easy to write, similar to a scripting language;
 - Easy to learn from another language such as C, Python, ...
-- Compiled language for fast execution
+- Compiled language for fast execution;
-- Modern language

-## Syntax
+- Modern language, supporting concurrency, designed for the web of tomorrow.

-### Variables declaration
+## Variables declaration

 Go is a typed language.
 You can specified the type of a variable, or let the compiler decide for you: